Digital Dexterity and the Underwriter

 At the same conference, there was unanimity amongst speakers that the London Market has to be willing to change without losing its entrepreneurial underwriting experience.
 The topic of the underwriters’ role transformation was a key theme on the day, with one speaker posing the question on how to get underwriters (and brokers) to understand they need a degree of digital skills (dexterity) to operate in the future?

-Read our recap here on the conference if you want to find out more about the key themes covered at the event.
+Read our recap here (Fortune Favours The Bold) on the conference if you want to find out more about the key themes covered at the event.

 Experience and Technology: not mutually exclusive